Understanding Call and Put Options in TradersPost

 Conclusion

 TradersPost handles options based on whether a trader selects both, call-only, or put-only trading.
-The system automatically flips sell signals for puts, which may be adjustable in future updates.
+The system uses the default buy/sell mapping for puts, and traders can enable Invert puts to reverse it1.
 Understanding these mechanics ensures traders execute their strategies correctly.